Fed OKs M&T's acquisition of Hudson City Bancorp

-WASHINGTON (Reuters) - The Federal Reserve said on Wednesday it had approved M&T Bank Corp’s (MTB.N) acquisition of Hudson City Bancorp Inc HCBK.O, three years after the deal was first proposed.
+(Reuters) - The Federal Reserve said on Wednesday it had approved M&T Bank Corp’s acquisition of Hudson City Bancorp Inc, three years after the deal was first proposed.

 M&T, based in Buffalo, New York, agreed to buy Paramus, New Jersey-based Hudson City for $3.7 billion in 2012, but the lenders were unable to close the deal because regulators were concerned about M&T’s anti-money laundering policies.